shlienlab/raccoon/docs/clustering.rst

 membership assignment.

-To have more control over the algorithm, one can initialize the clustering object and call the recursion by themselves.
+To have more control over the algorithm, one can initialize the clustering object and call the iteration by themselves.

 .. code-block:: python

-  from aroughcun.clustering import recursiveClustering
+  from aroughcun.clustering import iterativeClustering

-  obj = recursiveClustering(data, **kwargs)
+  obj = IterativeClustering(data, **kwargs)
-  obj.recurse()
+  obj.iterate()

-:code:`recursiveClustering` takes an initial matrix-like object (rows as samples, columns as features), and some optional flags, including a matching list of labels for plotting (:code:`labs`).
+:code:`IterativeClustering` takes an initial matrix-like object (rows as samples, columns as features), and some optional flags, including a matching list of labels for plotting (:code:`labs`).